barreiradlc/rover-challenge-voyage/README.md

 - [ ] Avoid that Rovers colid with each other in intermediate positions

-- [ ] Avoid that Rovers stop in the same position as previsous created ones
+- [x] Avoid that Rovers stop in the same position as previous created ones